Maggliani/starter-hugo-academic/content/authors/marco-dehnert/_index.md

 In June 2022, I was featured on the [National Communication Association's Podcast Series "Communication Matters"](https://www.podbean.com/ew/pb-3vugw-12574ca/) on the topic of alternative academic careers for communication graduate students.
 In October 2022, I was featured on the German science communication portal [Wissenschaftskommunikation.de in an interview](https://www.wissenschaftskommunikation.de/community-is-at-the-heart-of-transformation-62039/) about the topic of transformation.

 Don't hesitate to contact me.
-I am also happy to share PDFs of my publications with you in case you or your institutions does not have access.
+I am also happy to share PDFs of my publications with you in case you or your institution does not have access.